excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 	- the quality records as provided for by the design part of the quality system, such as results of analyses, calculations and tests;
 	- the quality records as provided for by the manufacturing part of the quality system, such as inspection reports and test data, calibration data and qualification reports on the personnel concerned.
 	- the notified body will perform periodic audits
-- **CE Marking & Identification Number**: Do you affix the CE marking AND the notified body’s identification number (responsibility of notified body) to each PDE produced under full quality assurance, that satisfies Part I of Annex I?
+- **CE Marking & Identification Number**: Do you affix the CE marking AND the notified body’s identification number (responsibility of notified body to give you the correct one) to each PDE produced under full quality assurance, that satisfies Part I of Annex I?
 - **Declaration of Conformity Retention**: Do you draw up a written declaration of conformity for each product model and retain it for at least 10 years or the full support period (whichever is longer)?
 	- The DoC needs to identify the product model
 	- A copy must be made available to the authorities upon request
 - **Long-Term Documentation Retention**: Do you retain, for at least 10 years or the support period:
-	- technical documentation referred to **Notified Body of Choice**, **Application of Quality Assessment**,
+	- technical documentation referred to **Notified Body of Choice**, **Application for Quality System Assessment**,
-	- quality system documentation mentioned in **Application of Quality Assessment**,
+	- quality system documentation mentioned in **Application for Quality System Assessment**,
-	- approved changes to the quality system mentioned in **Notification of Quality system Changes**,
+	- approved changes to the quality system mentioned in **Notification of Quality System Changes**,
-	- notified body decisions and audit reports mentioned in **Notification of Quality System Changes** and **Survellaince Access and Cooperation** ?
+	- notified body decisions and audit reports mentioned in **Notification of Quality System Changes** and **Surveillance Access & Cooperation** ?
 - **Authorised Representative Responsibilities**: If using an authorised representative, are they mandated to fulfil obligations related to:
 	- the quality system application mentioned in **Application for Quality System Assessment**,
-	- notifying quality system changes mentioned in **Notification of Quality System Changes** ****,
+	- notifying quality system changes mentioned in **Notification of Quality System Changes**,
-	- CE marking & DoC obligations in **CE Marking and Identification Number** and **Declaration of Conformity Retention**,
+	- CE marking & DoC obligations in **CE Marking & Identification Number** and **Declaration of Conformity Retention**,
 	- documentation retention mentioned in **Long-Term Documentation Retention**?